What is Real-Time Analytics in Fabric?

 - A KQL database for data storage and management.
 Data loaded into a KQL database can be accessed in OneLake and is exposed to other Fabric experiences.

 - A KQL queryset to run queries, view, and customize query results on data.
 The KQL queryset allows you to save queries for future use, export and share queries with others, and includes the option to generate a Power BI report.

 See how these items work together in the end-to-end streaming data consumption and analysis scenario: Real-Time Analytics Tutorial- Introduction

 - Create Event Hubs cloud connections to stream data into Real-Time Analytics.

 - Data in OneLake is accessed by Real-Time Analytics in several ways:

 - Data loaded into Real-Time Analytics can be used as the underlying data for visualization in a Power BI report.

-- Data loaded into Real-Time Analytics can be used for analysis in Jupyter or Spark Notebooks in Data Engineering.
+- Data loaded into Real-Time Analytics can be used for analysis in Spark Notebooks in Data Engineering.

 - Trigger data loading events in Data Factory using pipelines.